Probing of Two-Dimensional Grid Patterns by Means of Camera-Based Image Processing

 Martin Schroeck, Theodore D. Doiron

-computer vision, edge detection, grid plate, least sum of absolute deviations, robust algorithm
+computer vision, edge detection, grid plates, least sum of absolute deviations, robust algorithm